LeonardoRocca-13/LIDC-IDRI_Segmentation_Project/README.md

 # Lung Cancer Detection using Deep Learning

-This project aims to develop a deep learning model for lung cancer detection using Convolutional Neural Networks (CNNs) and the LIDC-IDRI dataset.
+This project aims to develop a deep learning model for lung cancer detection using Fully Convolutional Neural Networks (FCNN) and U-NET on the LIDC-IDRI dataset.
 The LIDC-IDRI dataset is a collection of CT scan images of the lungs, which provides annotations for the presence of lung nodules.

 ## Objective